AduweSandra/Shoppinglist/README.md

 # Shoppinglist
-A simple shopping list with git
+This shopping list app enables one to create a shopping list